islamyouniss/jsonify-excel/README.md

 ## Numbers

-In `*.xlsx` files, numbers are stored as strings. `read-excel-file` manually parses such numeric cell values from strings to numbers.
+In `*.xlsx` files, numbers are stored as strings. `jsonify-excel` manually parses such numeric cell values from strings to numbers.
 But there's an inherent issue with javascript numbers in general: their [floating-point precision](https://www.youtube.com/watch?v=2gIxbTn7GSc) might not be enough for applications that require 100% precision.
 An example would be finance and banking.
 To support such demanding use-cases, this library supports passing a custom `parseNumber(string)` function as an option.

 Example: Use "decimals" to represent numbers with 100% precision in banking applications.